cdb342/IJCAI-2022-ZLA/README.md

 - `--reatio`: hyperparameter to control the seen-unseen prior (see Sec.
 4.4 of the paper)

 ## Results
-We test our method in WGAN and CE-GZSL, here's the result.
+We test our method in WGAN and CE-GZSL, and here are the results.
 <table>
 <thead>
   <tr>